pikot/tsh-watch/README.md

 - perometer to BMA423 (it detects different types of activity and hand tilt movement),
 and add
 - humidity sensor and barometer bme289
-- GPS L80-R or GP-1/2 (if can find proper place on pcb for antenn)
+- GPS L80-R or GP-1/2 (if can find proper place on pcb for antenna)

 Current consumption of watches now ~2mAh

 this is vcc graph for 130mAh battary

 ![vcc graph](http://vesovoy-control.ru/tsh_watch_foto/VCC.png)

+Schema

+Not ready, but can be build based on sources (main idea 2 different i2c buses for ulp and for screen, buttons on write only pins)

+Youtoube presentation -- https://youtu.be/CB8Ftyo_vDs (russian, with english subs)

 Development process and plains